Swatara Township Fire adopts family for Christmas

-SWATARA TOWNSHIP, Pa.
-(WHTM) — Santa’s sleigh slid into Swatara a little early Friday evening.
+HARRISBURG, Pa.
+(WHTM) — Santa’s sleigh slid into Swatara Township a little early Friday evening.

 For the second year, the fire department adopted a family for Christmas who needed a little bit more help for the holidays.

-“Everything we buy for the family — most of the funds are donated by the firefighters to make that happen,” said Fire Chief Michael Ibberson.
+“Everything we buy for the family, most of the funds are donated by the firefighters to make that happen,” Fire Chief Michael Ibberson said.

 They make it happen even when they’re interrupted mid-celebration to go on a call, because running into burning buildings isn’t quite enough community service.